The greatest risk factor for thromboembolic disease in children is an indwelling central venous catheter.

 Risk factors for developing VTE assume two primary forms: inherited and acquired.
 Inherited thrombophilias such as protein C and S deficiencies,14 antithrombin deficiency,15 and the presence of lupus anticoagulant16 are considered high-risk states.
 Factor V Leiden disease, prothrombin mutation, elevated factor VIII, hyperhomocysteinemia, and others also add to the inherited risk.17,18 Compared to adults with similar conditions, children present more commonly with unprovoked VTE, cerebral vascular events, and multiple VTEs, but less PE.19 Healthy children with a single thrombophilic trait rarely present with TE, but the risk increases with multiple traits or with the addition of acquired risk factors.20,21 Congenital venous anomalies also predispose to VTE.22,23

 Acquired risk factors are numerous.
 The most consistent risk factor for VTE is central venous catheter (CVC) placement.
-In neonatal TE, 65% to 90% are catheter related, and 64% of non-neonatal TE is associated with CVCs.12,24 Oral contraceptives are well known to increase VTE risk,25–28 with effects persisting up to 3 months after use.29 In a study of VTE in adolescents, 75% of females with VTE were using oral contraceptives, yet they all had one or more additional risk factor30—commonly obesity, which is an independent risk ...
+In neonatal TE, 65% to 90% are catheter related, and 64% of non-neonatal TE is associated with CVCs.12,24 Oral contraceptives are well known to increase VTE risk,25–28 with effects persisting up to 3 months after use.29 In a study of VTE in adolescents, 75% of females with VTE were using oral contraceptives, yet they all had one or more additional risk factor30—commonly obesity, which is ...